 • Rinker-Ross School of Health Sciences

 Placement Rate: Trine students are national leaders in finding work in their majors after graduation, and starting salaries are above average for many.
-Over 99% of graduates find work or enroll in graduate school within six months.
+Almost 99% of graduates find work or enroll in graduate school within six months.

 Internships: Many students participate in at least one off-campus internship and gain valuable work experience, professional skills, and perspective in their chosen fields.
 Trine students have completed internships with companies such as Abbott Labs, AOL Inc., BAE/Lockheed Martin, Boeing, Caterpillar, Coca-Cola, DuPont, GE Aviation, NASA, Naval Facilities Engineering, Sprint, and Swales Aerospace.

 Athletics: Trine’s 21 varsity teams compete in the NCAA Division III Michigan Intercollegiate Athletic Association.
 The University will add men’s and women’s hockey in fall 2017.
 Many students participate in intramural sports, and Trine’s own Zollner Golf Course, an 18-hole course that served as the site of the 2012 NCAA Division III women’s championships, is available to all students.

 Scholarships & Financial Assistance: Trine awarded more than $24 million in institutional aid to students in 2015–2016.
 Ninety-eight percent of students receive some kind of merit- or need-based financial assistance.
 U.S. News & World Report (2014) listed Trine for the 13th consecutive year among the finest comprehensive colleges and universities in the Midwest for the 15th consecutive year.